colinbeales/AzurePipelinesHOL/AzurePipelinesLab7.md

 <img src="images/Lab7_9.png" width="624"/>

-10. The final task is mostly already completed based on the fact we configured "Web App for Containers" at the stage level.
+10. The can now click on the final task "Deploy Azure App Service" which is mostly already completed based on the fact we configured "Web App for Containers" at the stage level.
 However we do need to scroll down and expand the "Application and Configuration Settings" section.
-In here bring up name value editor with the elipses "..." and enter the follow name/value pairs to configure "Web App for Containers" to have access to our Azure Container Registry.
+In the "App Settings" bring up name value editor with the ellipsis "..." and enter the follow name/value pairs to configure Web App for Containers to have access to our Azure Container Registry.

 |Name|Value|
 |----|-----|